 - My plan will never change.
 Actually, it probably will.
 Every year you need to check your plan’s coverage to ensure that you are getting the coverage you need at a price you can afford.

 - It isn’t necessary to talk with an advisor about Medicare options.
 This is something that many people overlook.
 Long-term investments, especially regarding health care, should be discussed with an advisor in order to make provisions for any future health issues.

 Health Management Organizations (HMOs) are part of the Medicare Advantage Plan, but they are private plans that have to be combined with Medicare Parts A and B. You still have the same basic coverages, but there may be some additional rules and costs.

 For example, you can choose any doctor within the HMO plan as opposed to keeping your own doctor under Medicare.
 However, the HMO providers may be less expensive as long as you stay in-network.
+For example, healthcare facilities listed as a humana provider will usually cost you only a fraction of your actual medical care bills.
 Additionally, most HMOs provide prescription coverage and may even cover dental and vision.